ybhargav1995/OfficeDocs-SharePoint/SharePoint/SharePointOnline/powershell-for-data-access-governance.md

 #### Sites shared with Everyone except external users in last 28 days

-When EEEU is added to a site membership (owners/members/visitors), the entire content of the site becomes public and more prone to oversharing.
+When EEEU is added to a site membership (owners, members, or visitors), the entire content of the site becomes public and more prone to oversharing.
 The following PowerShell command triggers the report to capture such sites in the last 28 days:

 ```powershell
 Start-SPODataAccessGovernanceInsight -ReportEntity EveryoneExceptExternalUsersAtSite -Workload SharePoint -ReportType RecentActivity -Name "PublicSiteViaEEEU"